 Commonwealth (in Puerto Rico, Estado Libre Asociado)

 A nation, state, or political unit founded on law and united by compact or tacit agreement of the people for the common good.
-Used to refer to self-governing political units voluntarily associated with the United States, namely Puerto Rico and the Northern Mariana Islands.
+Used to refer to self-governing political units voluntarily associated with the United States, namely Puerto Rico, Northern Mariana Islands and the Philippine Islands.
 The commonwealth agreement between the United States and Puerto Rico is the Estado Libre Asociado (Free Associated State or ELA), first enacted in 1952.

 Compromise of 1850